istio/istio.io/content/en/docs/tasks/observability/telemetry/index.md

 {{< /tip >}}

 {{< tip >}}
-Provider does not support `$(HOST_IP)`, If you're running collector in agent mode, you can [using service internal traffic policy](https://kubernetes.io/docs/concepts/services-networking/service-traffic-policy/#using-service-internal-traffic-policy) to `Local` for better performance.
+Providers do not support `$(HOST_IP)`.
+If you're running collector in agent mode, you can use [service internal traffic policy](https://kubernetes.io/docs/concepts/services-networking/service-traffic-policy/#using-service-internal-traffic-policy), and set `InternalTrafficPolicy` to `Local` for better performance.
 {{< /tip >}}

 ## Examples